Donald Trump's condition 'continues to improve,' White House doctor says | DW | 04.10.2020

 Conley said the president had a "high fever" and a blood oxygen level below 94% on Friday before he was hospitalized.

-Doctors said Trump is being treated with the steroid dexamethasone to help with lung function after his oxygen level dropped on Friday and Saturday.
+Doctors said Trump will be treated for five days with the steroid dexamethasone to help with lung function after his oxygen level dropped on Friday and Saturday.

 "The president has continued to improve,'' said Conley, adding that Trump has been "fever free" for 24 hours.